Your Cefaly Questions Answered

-Where do I get Cefaly?
+Where can I get Cefaly?

-Is Cefaly available outside of the U.S.?
+Is Cefaly available outside of the US?

 How much does Cefaly cost?